Sol Blume

 Sol Blume is an annual music festival held in Sacramento, California, focusing on R&B, soul, and hip-hop genres.
 Founded in 2017 by Fornati Kumeh and Justin Nordan, the festival aims to provide a platform for young and upcoming artists from diverse backgrounds.

 History

 Sol Blume Festival was established in 2018 to provide a platform for R&B, Soul, and Hip Hop music enthusiasts.
-The inaugural festival took place at downtown in Sacramento at Cesar Chavez Plaza on April 28, 2018.
+The inaugural festival took place downtown in Sacramento at Cesar Chavez Plaza on April 28, 2018.
 Despite being a relatively small-scale event, it attracted 5,800 people.
 Sol Blume garnered attention for its focus on young and emerging artists, especially women and people of color.

 2019

 Following the success of its first edition, Sol Blume returned for its second year on Saturday, April 27, 2019.
 Held again in Downtown Sacramento, the festival expanded its lineup and attracted over 6,500 attendees.
 Headliners for the 2019 edition included Miguel, Jessie Reyez, Queen Naija, J.I.D, Masego, Tierra Whack, Summer Walker, Kiana Ledé, Snoh Aalegra, and Raveena.